verbb/formie/docs/integrations/captchas/recaptcha.md

 });
 ```

 Until you call `formie()`, captcha scripts are not loaded and captchas are not mounted.
-Users cannot complete a protected submit until initialization runs.
+Users cannot complete a protected submit until initialisation runs.

 If consent is a hard requirement and you want to avoid Google scripts entirely, consider [Friendly Captcha](/integrations/captchas/friendly-captcha) or another provider that fits your compliance model.

-See also [Render Options — `initJs`](/templates/render-options#initjs) and the [Browser package manual initialization guide](https://docs.verbb.io/formie/browser/behavior/manual-initialization).
+See also [Render Options — `initJs`](/templates/render-options#initjs) and the [Browser package manual initialisation guide](https://docs.verbb.io/formie/browser/behavior/manual-initialization).

+## Verify a Submission

+Save the form, open it on your site and submit recognisable test values.
+Submit through the site and check the resulting submission and spam state.
+A saved credential alone does not verify the visitor-facing challenge or server-side check.

+If nothing arrives, check whether integration conditions matched, whether the submission was complete and non-spam, and whether Craft’s queue has processed the job.
+A successful connection check verifies credentials; it does not prove that field mapping and delivery work.
+See [Connect and Test an Integration](/integrations/connect-and-test-an-integration) for a complete mapping and verification workflow.